spm/spm-docs/docs/tutorials/fmri/block/preprocessing/normalisation.md

 10. Save this batch for future reference - `File` :material-arrow-right-bold: `Save batch` and name it, e.g. `normalisation_batch.mat.`
 11. Run your batch by pressing :material-play:.

-SPM will now write spatially normalised files to the functional data directory, i.e. `sub-01/func/`.
+SPM will now write spatially normalised files to the folder that contains the functional data, i.e. `sub-01/func/`.
 These files have the prefix `w`.

 ### Video walk-through